 Their findings are worrying.
 “As much as 25 percent of the existing public conservation lands within the analytic zone will be lost to subtidal waters,” they warn.
 Habitats for eight imperiled species will be completely inundated.
 Large portions of other significant coastal habitats are “highly vulnerable,” including 58 percent of rocky intertidal habitats, 60 percent of upper beaches, and 58 percent of regularly-flooded estuarine marshes.
 “At least half of the documented haul-outs for Pacific harbor seals and Northern elephant seals, and nesting habitats for focal shorebirds like black oystercatchers, are also highly vulnerable.”

-The authors found that sea level rise could adversely affect public access to California’s coast.
+The Conservancy finds that sea level rise could adversely affect public access to California’s coast.
 “Sea level rise will diminish coastal access opportunities throughout the state by reducing beach widths, submerging rocky intertidal areas, and flooding coastal beach infrastructure.”

-In the face of these potentially-devastating impacts, the report’s authors present a suite of strategies for conservation in the era of climate change.
-According to the authors, conservation managers need to “conserve and manage for resilience.”
+In the face of these potentially-devastating impacts, the report presents a suite of strategies for conservation in the era of climate change.
+Habitat managers need to “conserve and manage for resilience.”
 This includes maintaining the conservation status of existing conserved lands and identifying and protecting resilient coastal landscapes that are not vulnerable to sea level rise.

 The Nature Conservancy recommends managing for resilience through the use of sediment augmentation and sand placement.
 “The majority of highly vulnerable conservation lands in need of managing in place for resilience are found in the San Francisco Bay Delta,” an observation that speaks to the importance of landscape-led initiatives such as the recent Resilient by Design Bay Area Challenge.

-The authors also call for conserving nearly 200 square kilometers of potential future habitat areas and adapting the built environment “with more natural coastal processes in mind” – in effect, giving the coastline room to change.
+The Conservancy also calls for conserving nearly 200 square kilometers of potential future habitat areas and adapting the built environment “with more natural coastal processes in mind” – in effect, giving the coastline room to change.

 “As sea levels rise, California’s coast will erode and evolve, and habitats will need to shift.
 Our current conservation efforts and land use management decisions must focus on further supporting these natural processes and enabling the transition and movement of coastal habitats as sea levels rise.
 Conservation in the face of sea level rise requires an adaptive process that embraces the reality of a dynamic coastline.”

-The reports’ recommendations and strategies are “spatially explicit,” with specific recommendations for areas depending on their vulnerability and adaptive capacity.
+The reports’ recommendations and strategies are “spatially explicit,” with specific proposals for areas, depending on their vulnerability and adaptive capacity.
 There are detailed high-resolution maps that illustrate the location, distribution, and severity of risks as well as opportunities.

-“The results of this spatially explicit assessment provide a foundation of information to support immediate action to conserve habitats and biodiversity in the face of sea level rise,” the authors argue.
+“The results of this spatially explicit assessment provide a foundation of information to support immediate action to conserve habitats and biodiversity in the face of sea level rise,” the Conservancy argues.
 “With so much of California’s coastal habitats, imperiled species, and managed lands at risk from sea level rise, immediate collective action is necessary to conserve these natural resources into the future.”